Nitro Fatty Acids

 Reaction of nitro-CLA with thiols

 Intact lipids: Although it is the unesterified forms that have attracted most attention, nitro fatty acids are produced while in esterified form in lipids, and they have been detected in all glycerophospholipid classes where they have the potential at the very least to be disruptive to membranes.
-However, it is not at all surprising that intact lipids containing such fatty acids have biological activities as well, as has become increasingly evident for oxidized phospholipids, and improved analytical methodologies with mass spectrometry are now facilitating study of complex lipid metabolites of this kind.
+However, it is not at all surprising that intact lipids containing such fatty acids induce physiological responses as well, as has become increasingly evident for oxidized phospholipids, and improved analytical methodologies with mass spectrometry are now facilitating study of complex lipid metabolites of this kind.
 Phosphatidylcholine containing nitro-oleate has been shown to induce cellular changes such as cytoskeletal rearrangement and cell shrinkage with eventually loss of cell adhesion or impaired cell attachment in various cell types in culture, effects not seen with the free nitro fatty acid, while nitrated phosphatidylcholine and phosphatidylethanolamine have been identified in cardiac mitochondria from the heart of an animal model of type 1 diabetes mellitus.
 Similarly, nitrosylated forms of cardiolipin have been characterized and might be expected to interfere with mitochondrial metabolism.
-In models of inflammation in vitro, other nitrated phospholipids have been identified and shown to have antioxidant and anti-inflammatory properties, and such studies are in progress in living systems.
+In models of inflammation in vitro, other nitrated phospholipids have been identified and shown to be antioxidant and anti-inflammatory agents, and such studies are in progress in living systems.

-Pharmaceutical properties: There is obviously considerable therapeutic potential for the use of naturally occurring nitro-fatty acids against inflammatory conditions such as cardiovascular and kidney diseases and inflammatory bowel disease.
-In human trials, they appear to be tolerated well when administered orally, and phase II clinical trials of 10-nitro-oleic acid are underway for the treatment of focal segmental glomerulosclerosis, pulmonary arterial hypertension and asthma in obese patients.
-Nitro-fatty acids have been shown to inhibit hepatic triacylglycerol accumulation and protect against fibrosis during the development of non-alcoholic fatty liver disease in mice.
+Nitro-fatty acids have been shown to inhibit hepatic triacylglycerol accumulation and protect against fibrosis during the development of non-alcoholic fatty liver disease in mice; glucose intolerance and insulin resistance were inhibited without increasing weight gain.
+Administration of this nitro fatty acid reportedly preserves the integrity of the blood-brain barrier and confers neurovascular protection in ischemic brain damage, and there is a preliminary report that it may be neuroprotective in Parkinson's disease.
 Also in mice, subcutaneous injections of nitro-oleic acid have been shown to inhibit allergic contact dermatitis by inducing immunosuppressive responses.
-Administration of this nitro fatty acid reportedly preserves the integrity of the blood-brain barrier and confers neurovascular protection in ischemic brain damage, and there is a preliminary report that it may be neuroprotective in Parkinson's disease.
-On the other hand, a substantial increase in the concentration of nitro-conjugated linoleic acid was found to occur naturally in lesional skin in inflammatory skin diseases, and topical applications of nitro-oleic acid were found to exacerbate the problem.
+On the other hand, although a substantial increase in the concentration of nitro-conjugated linoleic acid was found to occur naturally in lesional skin in inflammatory skin diseases and oral administration showed appreciable anti-inflammatory and anti-immune effects, topical applications of nitro-oleic acid were found to exacerbate the problem.

-4. Nitro Fatty Acids in Plants
+5. Nitro Fatty Acids in Plants

-5. Analysis
+6. Analysis

 Aside from the multiplicity of different products that can be formed at low levels in tissues, a major difficulty in the analysis of nitrated lipids is that they are easily generated artefactually via adventitious nitrite anions during sample work-up and chromatographic analysis under acidic conditions, and acidic pHs must be avoided at all critical phases of lipid extraction.
-It is therefore necessary to include extensive control experiments to preclude the formation of spurious by-products by adding unsaturated fatty acids labelled with stable isotopes as internal standards, while inclusion of 15NO2 during tissue handling and extractions will result in the formation of 15NO2-fatty acids if there is unwanted nitration during processing.
+It is therefore necessary to include extensive control experiments to preclude the formation of spurious by-products by adding unsaturated fatty acids labelled with stable isotopes as internal standards, while inclusion of 15NO2 during tissue handling and extractions will demonstrate the formation of 15NO2‑fatty acids if there is unwanted nitration during processing.
 It should be noted that nitrated lipids are sensitive to light and are thermally unstable.
 Thereafter, modern mass spectrometric techniques, HPLC with electrospray ionization MS or GC-MS of pentafluorobenzyl esters with electron-capture negative-ion chemical ionization, provide the enhanced sensitivity and resolution required for analysis of nitro fatty acids.
 As fewer derivatization steps are required, the former may be preferable.
 Analysis of intact nitrated lipid classes or protein adducts adds to the challenge.

 Recommended Reading